 And that’s only one of the ways you can save big money by scheduling your trip at the “wrong” time of year.
 Nearly every travel destination has a high season and an off-season during which it’s both cheaper and less crowded.
 For a fraction of the regular price, you can enjoy off-season trips to:

 - Northern Beach Towns.
 During the cooler months, check out northern state beach towns like Montauk, New York, or Newport, Rhode Island.
-Sunbathing is less enjoyable from fall through spring, but walks along the beach are even more romantic when it’s not packed with tourists.
+Sunbathing is less enjoyable from fall through spring, but walks along the beachfront are even more romantic when it’s not packed with tourists.
 You can also tour historic homes, go shopping, try a wine tasting, and enjoy fine dining without the long wait for a table.

 - Florida.
 There are two high seasons for travel to Florida.
-Snowbirds flock to South Florida from December through April, while families with school-age children tend to visit North Florida during summer vacation.
+Snowbirds flock to Miami and other South Florida destinations from December through April, while families with school-age children tend to visit North Florida during summer vacation.
 If you schedule your trip in the spring or fall, you can enjoy milder weather, shorter lines at theme parks, and easier access to shopping and dining.
 Just make sure to keep an eye on the weather alerts during hurricane season, which is June through November.

 4. Look for Last-Minute Deals

-If you and your sweetie have made a spur-of-the-moment decision to run away for the weekend, that doesn’t give you much time to research the trip and look for bargains.
+If you and your significant other have made a spur-of-the-moment decision to run away for the weekend, that doesn’t give you much time to research the trip and look for bargains.
 However, you can turn this situation to your advantage.
 Often, if an airline has empty seats for a particular flight, it slashes ticket prices to fill them.
 That makes it possible for travelers to find great airline ticket deals at the last minute.

 The same goes for hotel deals.
 When hotels have empty rooms for a particular date, they often use bargain travel sites and apps to fill those rooms as much as a week in advance.
 Prices creep even lower as the date grows closer, which is excellent news for last-minute travelers.